9.2.1 Payment nominees

 Instalment payments to a nominee are taken to be payments to the principal.

-Centrelink may give a notice under section 289 to the payment nominee of a principal, requiring the nominee to give the Department a statement about a matter relating to the disposal by the nominee of an instalment of PLP or a payment of DAPP, paid to the nominee on behalf of the person.
+Centrelink may give a notice under section 289 to the payment nominee of a principal, requiring the nominee to give Services Australia a statement about a matter relating to the disposal by the nominee of an instalment of PLP or a payment of DAPP, paid to the nominee on behalf of the person.